hitchtest/hitchtrigger/README.rst

 HitchTrigger
 ============

-HitchTrigger is a self contained build tool designed to trigger blocks of build commands when various conditions are met.
+HitchTrigger is a self contained build tool designed to trigger blocks of build commands when a condition is met that necessitates a rebuild.

 The conditions can be one or more combined of any of the following: